What is Neuroptimal® Neurofeedback?

 Neurofeedback teaches the CNS to become more flexible and oriented to the here and now, instead of stuck in rigid patterns.

 How does Neurofeedback work?

 Brain activity is measured by sensors that are placed on the scalp and ears.
 These sensors read electrical activity generated by the brain and CNS while the individual is also listening to music.
 Very brief interruptions in the music are generated as the “feedback”.
 These interruptions, which sound like static, are triggered when the EEG registers that the brain is shifting from one state to another.
-The brain uses this information to learn new patterns of reacting that reflect more flexibility and more of a here-and-now orientation.
+The brain uses this information to learn new patterns of reacting that reflect increased flexibility and more of a here-and-now orientation.

 Training can take place one of two ways:

 - Relaxed training: Listening to the music and watching a computer-generated image or just closing eyes and meditating or dozing.

 - Active training: Listening to the music and receiving feedback during a talk therapy session.
 (It is surprisingly easy to do both at once, and from a family systems perspective, probably the most effective method.)

 Combining relaxed and active training may be the most efficient way to reach an optimal number of sessions.

 Presenting issues in talk therapy are a result of many generations of patterns that have developed in the family.
-It may be challenging to think of your functioning as being determined largely by all the people who have come before you, but this is accurate.
+It may be challenging to think of one's functioning as being determined largely by all the people who have come before, but this is accurate.
 These patterns are firmly engrained and are likely to be inefficient in certain ways.
 Talk therapy using Bowen theory is what might be called an outside-in process that goes like this:

 - Learning new ways of thinking about a situation or problem

 - Practicing new behavior in the family and other settings based on that learning

 - Benefitting from changes in the brain (and the family) that result from the new behaviors